- Rate Movie[Total: 27 Average: 3]

 Box Office Info:

-StudioCanal fully financed Cold Pursuit for $60 million and presented the pre-sale remake rights of the Norwegian film In Order of Disappearance (also directed by Hans Petter Moland) at Berlin’s European Film Market in February 2017.
+The budget for Cold Pursuit was $60 million and fully financed by StudioCanal.
+The company presented the pre-sale remake rights of the Norwegian film In Order of Disappearance (also directed by Hans Petter Moland) at Berlin’s European Film Market in February 2017.
 StudioCanal took on distribution duties in their home markets the UK, Germany, France, Australia and New Zealand and sold out all but three markets at EFM.
 No US deal was reached, but StudioCanal has deep pockets and was not reliant on landing stateside distribution before going into production.

 At the 2017 American Film Market in November, Lionsgate acquired US rights to five projects from StudioCanal, which the companies announced as Cold Pursuit, a sequel to Shaun the Sheep, The Mercy and two other unidentified pictures in development.
 Lionsgate dated Cold Pursuit for Feb 8, 2019.